notinn/autorsvp/README.md

 # autorsvp
 Rust command-line program to automatically RSVP new Meetup events

+Status update:
+I still haven't gotten meetup's API to respond and haven't heard back from Meetup.
+For the sake of completing the project I'm going to make a simple local graphQL server that imitates Meetup's API to finish implementation.
+I'll be starting on this soon after some classwork obligations.

 About the current state of the project:
   - Still learning to use GraphQL but having trouble with certain aspects.
   - Project as-is should demonstrate the general structure however.